theomarentes/toolkit.theoatrix.net/README.md

 **Feature:** The toolkit's time to max calculator will allow players to input their RuneScape name and see exactly how many hours remain before they reach level 99 in every skill if they play efficiently.
 This will be done using the WiseOldMan API.

 **Edits:**

 ---

+**Story:** As a player with high combat levels, I want to see what drops I'll get from a boss, so that I can see how much money I'm going to make.

+**Tookit Feature:** Simulators Page

+**Feature:** The toolkit's simulators will display drops from all bosses and monsters so that the user can simulate the potential loot.

+**Edits:**

+---